Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

 Your minor traits provide healing when losing heat and extra damage above 50% heat threshold in the Photon Forge.
 In the first major position, you can go for condition removal with Prismatic Converter or extra burning with Solar Focusing Lens.

 Light Strike – Storm can provide extra damage in the second slot, but it also increases your heat generation.
 On the other hand, Crystal Configuration: Eclipse won’t increase your DPS, but provides a barrier that can soak incoming attacks.
-For the last position, Enhanced Capacity Storage Unit increases your heat limit to 150%.
+For the last position, the Enhanced Capacity Storage Unit increases your heat limit to 150%.
 Photonic Blasting Module is the second viable option because it deals powerful AoE damage when you overheat.

 Every Guild Wars 2 profession has multiple different builds and playstyles.
 You’re never pigeonholed into playing a single role, every time you want to do something difficult.
 The same can be said for Engineer.
 Granted, they excel at dealing and increasing DPS and it’s their most popular job as a part of the Dungeon team, but there are some other options as well.
 An overview of these meta PvE setups will help you create your personal best GW2 Engineer Build.